GDEV

 GDEV Inc. is a gaming and entertainment holding company.
 It is a publicly traded company listed on the Nasdaq stock exchange, headquartered in Limassol, Cyprus.
 The holding was evolved in June 2023 from a video game company Nexters, founded in 2014, one of the top five independent mobile game companies in Europe.
 Subsidiaries of GDEV include Nexters Studio, which operates offices in Cyprus, Armenia, and Kazakhstan, as well as Cubic Games, Royal Ark, Game Gears and Light Hour Games.
-The company is best known for its misleading ads for the mobile games Throne Rush and Hero Wars, which attracted regulatory scrutiny in Germany due to the use of prurient content in ad campaigns on social media platforms such as Facebook.
+The company is best known for the mobile games Throne Rush and Hero Wars.

 History

 Nexters Studio was established in 2014 by Andrey Fadeev and Boris Gertsovskiy.
 Before founding Nexters, Gertsovskiy operated his own gaming studio Crazy Bit, while Fadeev led Progrestar, a social games development company renowned for its viral free-to-play game Friend Factory, which attracted over 20 million users.
 In 2013, Progrestar launched Throne Rush, a strategy game that became one of the top social games on Facebook and VK the following year.

 In 2014, after knowing each other since 2010, Fadeev and Gertsovskiy decided to merge their companies.
 That same year, they made the decision to open a Nexters' headquarters in Cyprus.
 This led to Nexters' first release, Island Experiment, a casual game for social networks.